Are you a writer or blogger? Email email@example.com to share your content with over 200,000 FabWoman readers

 The exact cause of endometriosis is not currently fully understood.
 Any woman can develop endometriosis, but some risk factors increase the risk.
-Risk factors such as age as it is most common in women aged 30 to 40 years.
+Risk factors such as age as it is most common in women in their 30’s.

 - Problems with menstrual flow: Menstrual blood enters the fallopian tubes and the pelvis instead of leaving the body in the usual way.